Bertie Ahern: Second term (2002–2007)

 Controversy arose when it was announced shortly afterwards that financial cutbacks were needed due to the drop in the international and Irish economies.
 This contradicted Fianna Fáil's promise during the election campaign when Finance Minister McCreevy was quoted several times saying that "no cutbacks, secret or otherwise, were planned".
 The government was accused of lying to the public, particularly concerning the war in Iraq (see below).
 The Government's rating fell badly in opinion polls and Ahern's popularity dropped to its minimum.

-Another issue in the government's agenda for 2002, was the upcoming 2002 Referendum nicknamed "Nice 2", this was a second attempt to pass the Treaty of Nice.
+Another issue in the government's agenda for 2002, second Nice Treaty referendum, this was a second attempt to pass the Treaty of Nice.

-During 2003, the government was subject to more controversy when it became public that US military aircraft, carrying large numbers of troops, were refuelling at Shannon Airport, despite widespread opposition to the 2003 Invasion of Iraq.
+During 2003, the government was subject to more controversy when it became public that US military aircraft, carrying large numbers of troops, were refuelling at Shannon Airport, despite widespread opposition to the 2003 invasion of Iraq.
 Ireland's policy since the foundation of the State has been to be a neutral party in any conflict.
 The Government had maintained that troops had not used Shannon but when this was disproved, it then claimed that such permission had been available for 50 years.

-The drop in opinion poll ratings for Ahern and his government after the 2002 election, was followed in 2004, by Fianna Fáil's worst local election results in 80 years.
-Despite speculation, no leadership challenge occurred and Ahern recovered in the polls.
-His reputation for inaction in changing cabinet Ministers ended with his long-heralded 2004 Cabinet reshuffle in which he failed to sack Séamus Brennan from the cabinet.
+The drop in opinion poll ratings for Ahern and his government after the 2002 election, was followed in 2004, by Fianna Fáil's worst local election results in 80 years.His reputation for inaction in changing cabinet Ministers ended with his long-heralded 2004 Cabinet reshuffle in which he failed to sack Séamus Brennan from the cabinet.
 The reshuffle was not as extensive as some had hoped as only three new members entered government.

 The unpopular phase seemed short-lived as the government rearranged its priorities and the economy grew.
 A notable law enacted by this government was the ban on smoking in workplaces and enclosed areas in March 2004.
 Improvements had been made in the transport infrastructure with the launch of the Luas light rail system in Dublin, many new motorways being built and the break-up of Aer Rianta, the state-owned Airport Management company.